Siemens Schatulle M47 – en

 The tuning stability allows the last station to be perfectly centered after days.

 The mechanics is “simple” but robust.
-The electronic parts are rather complex, but completely restored.
+The electronic parts are rather complex, but don't worry, it's completely restored.

 This one is a device only for a few lucky ones.